 27 Agency/Group/Organization Mayor's Office of Housing Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Housing Needs Assessment Consultation?
 Market Analysis Consultation: Economic Development Anti-poverty Strategy Other (Citizen Participation) Other (Strategic Plan) How was the Agency/Group/Organization Representatives serve on the Consolidated consulted and what are the anticipated Plan Workgroup and have participated in the outcomes of the consultation or areas for Kickoff Public Hearing and stakeholder improved coordination? consultations on housing and homelessness.
 Office provides funding and incentives to build and preserve affordable housing, oversees the community land trust, and develops plans and reports on affordable housing.
-28 Agency/Group/Organization Mayor's Office of New Americans Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Other (Strategic Planning) Consultation? o men (o mane gro n nammig) How was the Agency/Group/Organization Staff participated in the strategic planning consulted and what are the anticipated session on housing and community outcomes of the consultation or areas for development.
-Office works to engage improved coordination? immigrants and empower them to participate mprovou ocorumation: in local government and their communities.
-29 Agency/Group/Organization MDHA Affordable Housing Department 23 Agency/Group/Organization Type PHA What section of the Plan was addressed by Public Housing Needs Consultation?
-Consultation?
-Anti-poverty Strategy Harring the Americal Operation Other (Strategic Plan) How was the Agency/Group/Organization Department leadership and staff participated consulted and what are the anticipated in a consultation on needs of residents and outcomes of the consultation or areas for the strategic planning session.
-Department improved coordination? oversees MDHA's inventory of public and affordable housing.
-30 Agency/Group/Organization MDHA Recapitalization Department Agency/Group/Organization Type PHA What section of the Plan was addressed by Public Housing Needs Consultation?
-Economic Development Anti-poverty Strategy How was the Agency/Group/Organization Department staff participated in stakeholder consulted and what are the anticipated consultation on non-housing community outcomes of the consultation or areas for development and the strategic planning improved coordination? session.
+28 Agency/Group/Organization Mayor's Office of New Americans Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Other (Strategic Planning) Consultation? , , How was the Agency/Group/Organization Staff participated in the strategic planning consulted and what are the anticipated session on housing and community outcomes of the consultation or areas for development.
+Office works to engage improved coordination? immigrants and empower them to participate F in local government and their communities.
+29 Agency/Group/Organization MDHA Affordable Housing Department Agency/Group/Organization Type PHA What section of the Plan was addressed by Public Housing Needs Consultation?
+Anti-poverty Strategy Other (Strategic Plan) How was the Agency/Group/Organization Department leadership and staff participated consulted and what are the anticipated in a consultation on needs of residents and outcomes of the consultation or areas for the strategic planning session.
+Department improved coordination? oversees MDHA's inventory of public and improved coordination: affordable housing.
+20 Agency/Group/Organization ÿ 30 Agency/Group/Organization MDHA Recapitalization Department PHA Agency/Group/Organization Type What section of the Plan was addressed by Public Housing Needs Consultation?
+Economic Development 11 / / / / / / / Anti-poverty Strategy How was the Agency/Group/Organization Department staff participated in stakeholder consulted and what are the anticipated consultation on non-housing community outcomes of the consultation or areas for development and the strategic planning improved coordination? session.
 Department is responsible for master planning and redevelopment of MDHA public and assisted housing sites.
-INDI IA Public and assisted housing sites.